polvinc/HEMY/docs/v2/Assembly.md

 </div>

 **Parts:**
-- S06 – M3x30 Screws (x2)
+- S06 – M3x30 Screws (x9)
-- S02 – M3 Washers (x2)
+- S02 – M3 Washers (x9)
-- S10 – M3 Nuts (x2)
+- S10 – M3 Nuts (x9)

 **Instructions:**
 Center the harmonic reducer with its pulley onto Main Frame B (A02), and secure it using M3x30 screws with washers and nuts.

+Make sure to properly orient the harmonic reducer in the main part, using the reducer screws as reference points.

+Note that two of these screws will be removed and replaced in a step described below with screws that will hold the motor.
+(See photo at the bottom left).

+Before proceeding with the extraction of these screws, ensure that the 9 connecting screws of the harmonic reducer and the main part are tightly secured.

 > Tip: A 3D-printed alignment jig is helpful here as well.

 Once aligned and fastened, remove the two blue-marked screws from the reducer (as shown in the photo).

 ---